 After successfully completing a stay of imposition of sentence, the court discharges the defendant without ever imposing a felony sentence.
 This small advantage does not exist for Minnesota Stays of Execution of Sentence in misdemeanor cases.

 Is a stay of imposition better than a stay of execution?

 Yes, a stay of imposition is better than a stay of execution — but only slightly.
 The problem?
 Many lawyers and others in the criminal justice system overstate the value of a stay of imposition.
-“It will be reduced to a misdemeanor if you successfully complete the stay of imposition” they say.
+“It will be reduced to a misdemeanor if you successfully complete the stay of imposition,” they say.
 Well, yes, Minnesota Statutes §609.13 says the conviction level will be reduced to a misdemeanor.

 But the exceptions swallow that rule.
-After successful completing a stay of imposition on a felony adjudication, the conviction will still be a felony for purposes of civil rights to firearms, expungement, federal immigration law, and so on.
+After successful completion of a stay of imposition on a felony adjudication, the conviction will still be a felony for purposes of civil rights to firearms, expungement, federal immigration law, and so on.
 Not only that, potential employers will see it all on the public criminal court record.